 We’ve always believed in the values of equality, honesty and openness, self-help and self-responsibility, democracy, solidarity and caring for others.
 Our founders wrote these terms into our policies right from the start.
 It’s what makes Chelmsford Star a ‘society’ rather than simply any other business.

 From 19th century donations to infirmaries across Essex, and local support during coal shortages and cattle plagues, up to the assistance we now provide hundreds of community groups in the region, we’ve been helping good causes for over 150 years.
-We shouted about ‘Fairtrade’ before it officially existed, supported the LGBT+ community before it was considered to make ‘good business sense’ and have raised countless funds for charities across the region since the 1800s.
+We shouted about ‘Fairtrade’ before it officially existed, supported the LGBT+ community before it was considered to make ‘good business sense’ and have raised countless thousands of pounds of funds for charities across the region since the 1800s.
 We’ve calculated that 30p in every £1 spent in our shops is currently used to support the Essex economy in some way.